-Here are what I think are 10 of the best bike trips in Canada – all personally tested.
-The bike rides described below take you from British Columbia to Newfoundland with lots of great choices in between.
+Here are what I think are 12 of the best bike trips in Canada – all personally tested.
+The bike trips described below take you from British Columbia to Newfoundland with lots of great choices in between.

-Gulf Islands, BC biking – a fun way to explore the islands
+1. Gulf Islands bike trip – a fun way to explore the islands

 Cycling the Gulf Islands is a treat.
 You have a number of islands to choose from, all with their own personalities.
 You need a week if you want to properly cycle all of them, even more if you want some side trips.
 (Download a full guide to cycling the Gulf Islands here.)